ldbc/ldbc_snb_bi/README.md

 * [`cypher`](cypher/): queries are expressed in the Cypher language and run in the Neo4j graph database management system (version 4) using its stored procedure libraries (e.g. Graph Data Science)
 * [`postgres`](postgres/): queries are implemented in SQL and run in PostgreSQL relational database management system (version 13)
+* [`umbra`](umbra/): queries are implemented in SQL and run in [Umbra JIT-compiled columnar database management system](https://umbra-db.com/)

-Both implementations use Docker for ease of setup and execution.
+All implementations use Docker for ease of setup and execution.
 However, the setups can be adjusted to use a non-containerized DBMS.

 ## Usage